 In addition to the production and marketing of tequila, we are dedicated to importing and marketing various alcoholic beverages.
-Those activities and those products, in addition to tequila and its marketing, are subject to health regulations pursuant to the General Health Law (Ley General de Salud ("GHL").
-These regulations relate to training, education, sampling, verification and, as applicable, application of safety measures and sanctions exercised by the Mexican Ministry of Health in accordance with Mexican laws, rules and regulations, and together with the participation of relevant producers, traders and consumers.
+Those activities and those products, in addition to tequila and its marketing, are subject to health regulations pursuant to the General Health Law (Ley General de Salud ("GHL")) and the Regulations of Health Control of Products and Services (The Health Control Regulations).
+These regulations relate to training, education, sampling, verification and, as applicable, application of safety measures and sanctions exercised by the Ministry of Health, with the participation of producers, traders and consumers, based on the provisions of the Mexican official standards and other applicable provisions.

-Marketing alcoholic beverages in Mexico must comply with the Regulation of Health Control of Products and Services (Reglamento de Control Sanitario de Productos y Servicios ("Health Control Regulation") and by the Mexican Official Rule NOM-142-SSA1/SCFI-2014 (Norma Oficial Mexicana NOM-142-SSA1/SCFI-2014 ("NOM-142").
+Marketing alcoholic beverages in Mexico must comply with the Regulation of Health Control and with the Mexican Official Standard NOM-142-SSA1/SCFI-2014 (Norma Oficial Mexicana NOM-142-SSA1/SCFI-2014) ("NOM-142").